 The current owners decided to renovate and return the property to use the house once again for a place of entertainment and hospitality for all to enjoy, as it would have been during Sir Mathew Joyce’s time.

 The brave and innovative couple sourced local teams of highly skilled craftsmen and trades to sympathetically restore the beautiful building to its former glory, keeping original features but including all of today’s expected modern day luxuries.
 It’s now blossomed into an unique boutique hotel and venue.

 Stay at Abbots Oak

-The captivating historical house now offers eight stunning and luxurious bedrooms.
+The captivating historical house now offers four stunning and luxurious bedrooms.
 All individually designed bedrooms in the main house are typically large and beautifully appointed, with gorgeous fireplaces, original wooden and stone mullion windows; blending seamlessly with the luxury and contemporary décor seen throughout.

 All bedrooms have en-suite bathrooms, luxury king sized beds, Nespresso machines, complementary spring water, fluffy towels, hair dryer and toiletries.

 What a stunning building, great food, fabulous vibe to this place, couldn’t recommend it any more highly.

 Beautiful restoration, lovely relaxed atmosphere......we had the tapas which was amazing especially with the selection of gins!
 Will definitely be booking for Sunday lunch.

 We called in yesterday evening and received a warm welcome.
 Brilliant to have a tour of the house and see the excellent alterations.
 The views from the top of the tower are amazing!